Network Realization Functions for Optimal Distributed Control: Numerical Example

-As can be seen in Fig.~\ref{fig:step_resp}, not only is internal stability maintained, even in the presence of communication disturbance, but the distributed controller also ensures satisfactory performance for reference tracking and disturbance rejection.
+As can be seen in Fig.~\ref{fig:step_resp} on the next page, not only are all signals bounded, even in the presence of communication disturbance, but the distributed controller also ensures satisfactory performance for reference tracking and disturbance rejection.